 For Further Research: Herbert W. Armstrong (many articles)

 Profile of a Sociopath (A number of abusive, religious leaders may exhibit many of these behavioral characteristics.)

 “Mystery of the Ages (a critical review)” by Kelly Marshall, talks about “Seven Eras of the Church” in Chapter 6 (search for the words when this opens up).
 (PDF)

 1 More about PCG’s makeup rule is covered in the story: Had to Observe Makeup and Tithing Rules

 2 Flurry was saying in 1996 that Christ would return on the Feast of Trumpets, which meant the “church” had to flee six months prior which would be during the spring Holy Days.
 By 2004, Flurry was figuring another 19 year cycle from January 16,1991, which meant he was suggesting January 16, 2010 as a target year.
-Jan.
-16 is the month and day that Herbert W. Armstrong died in 1986.
-(The Philadelphia Trumpet, July 1995, “The Place of Safety.”
+January 16 is the month and day that Herbert W. Armstrong died in 1986.
+(Philadelphia Trumpet, July 1995, “The Place of Safety.”
 Ezekiel, The End-Time Prophet,” pp. 87-88.
-Ezekiel–The End Time Prophet, by Gerald Flurry, 2002, p.
-142; “The Mantel of Elijah,” Royal Vision, July/August 2003.)
+Ezekiel–The End Time Prophet, 2002, p.
+142. “The Mantel of Elijah,” Royal Vision, July/August 2003.)

 3 Read: Why do members emphasize the government of God?
 (Q&A)